hackclub/newsletter/2022-09-september/README.md

 <img width="420" alt="Screenshot 2022-09-24 at 10 41 46 PM" src="https://user-images.githubusercontent.com/39828164/192104131-37b2257e-4bf3-40c3-893d-9200bd732005.png">

 Everyone's been using [Hack Club Bank](https://hackclub.com/bank) to manage their hackathon's finances.
-What's great about Bank is that it's got [an API](https://bank.hackclub.com/docs/api/v3), that's meant we've seen a fair few ships using the Bank API in cool contexts! @reesericci & @maggie have each managed to get Hack Club Bank [into their terminal through cURL](https://hackclub.slack.com/archives/C0M8PUPU6/p1662749672495989) & [on their phone's homepage](https://hackclub.slack.com/archives/C0M8PUPU6/p1662531002368819) respectivly:
+What's great about Bank is that it's got [an API](https://bank.hackclub.com/docs/api/v3), that's meant we've seen a fair few ships using the Bank API in cool contexts! @reesericci & @maggie have each managed to get Hack Club Bank [into their terminal through cURL](https://hackclub.slack.com/archives/C0M8PUPU6/p1662749672495989) & [on their phone's homepage](https://hackclub.slack.com/archives/C0M8PUPU6/p1662531002368819) respectively:

 | | |
 |---|---|
 |<img src="https://user-images.githubusercontent.com/39828164/192105080-50bde8ca-c9fc-4d75-8024-6f148474f873.png" width="400px">|<img width="370" alt="image (2)" src="https://user-images.githubusercontent.com/39828164/192105264-1afbb560-4cae-40d3-b435-d9ed686e8999.png">|

 On a related note, just last week, we shared **[🎬 The Assemble Documentary](https://www.youtube.com/watch?v=PnK4gzO6S3Q)**: a film on Assemble to help answer the question “what is a hackathon?“.
-It showcases the magical experience of attending a hackathon, and our hope is that it can help organizers share what’s in store for attendees at their hackathons.
+It showcases the magical experience of attending a hackathon, and our hope is that it can help organisers share what’s in store for attendees at their hackathons.

 <a href="https://www.youtube.com/watch?v=PnK4gzO6S3Q">
   <img src="https://user-images.githubusercontent.com/39828164/192104361-fb7b2dd1-14d5-4297-9aa0-b37cd96dc912.jpg" width="400px" />